Posh007/vba-challenge/README.md

 * The solution is also able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume."

-## Screenshots of Each Year's Uummary
+## Screenshots of Each Year's Summary

 ## 2014